Andrei-Koliadenko/CodeValue-tech-task-React/readme.txt

 The user can also search the product list and sort it in various ways.
 All changes to the list are automatically saved to the browser’s local storage (bonus).

-Please build the app according to the following steps:
+The app is build according to the following steps:
 1. The product list can be maintained as a simple array in memory and isn’t required to be persisted across page loads.
   a.
 Initialize the array with a couple of product items as a starting point
   b.
 There’s a bonus task below that changes this behavior if you get to it